-4.3 Reset Button
+4.3 Reset-(Default) Button

-The Time Server 8029NTS/GPS can be reset by the reset button behind the front panel of the board.
-The reset button is accessible with a thin objective through the small drilling in the front panel.
+The Time Server 8029NTS/GPS can be reset by the Reset-(Default) Button behind the front panel of the board.
+The Reset-(Default) Button is accessible with a thin object through the small drilling in the front panel.